DomiAb/UCSD-CSE-118-Team-4/docs/api_endpoints.md

 - Requires `GEMINI_API_KEY` to be set; uses Gemini to generate three options.
 - Selection messages:
   - `{"type": "select", "data": <1-based index>}` (or `selection` instead of `data`) to pick one of the three options.
+- Conversation control:
+  - `{"type": "start_conversation"}` (or plain string "start conversation") starts a session and resets history.
+  - `{"type": "stop_conversation"}` (or plain string "stop conversation") ends the session, clears options, and returns a conversation highlight with timestamps.

 ### Outgoing messages (to HoloLens/client)
 - On success (after audio/image input): `{"type": "options", "data": ["opt1", "opt2", "opt3"]}`